 Deciphering the impact

-So what kind of impact would the proposed rules have in the real world?
+So what kind of impact might the rule have in the real world?

 “The impact would be denial,” says Elizabeth Ricci, an immigration attorney with Rambana & Ricci in Tallahassee, Florida.
 “Somebody who doesn’t have good credit or who has had some form of public assistance in the 36 months before they apply for permanent residency under this proposed rule could be denied.”